-When the AL Heart Hotline receives a consultation or report, we confirm the details of said report and the response desired by the reporter, and the director of corporate ethics investigates and confirms the facts of the matter.
+When the AL Heart Hotline receives a consultation or report, we confirm the details of said report and the response desired by the reporter, and the general manager responsible for corporate ethics investigates and confirms the facts of the matter.
 If a problem is detected, steps are taken to seek solutions and resolve it.
-During this process, the privacy of both the employee who used the hotline and the employees involved in the matter reported is protected, and strict confidentiality is maintained regarding the investigation.
-We take steps to ensure that employees who make reports or cooperate in investigations will not be treated disadvantageously.
+During this process, the privacy of both those who use the hotline and the those involved in the matter reported is protected, and strict confidentiality is maintained regarding the investigation.
+We take steps to ensure that those who make reports or cooperate in investigations will not be treated disadvantageously.

 All consultations and reports received by the Hotline are reported to the Corporate Ethics Committee,* and matters are also reported to the Board of Directors as needed.
 Furthermore, except in cases of anonymous reports or other such circumstances, feedback is provided to all consulters and reporters.

 ＊An independent, Group-wide committee that promotes specific measures related to improving the compliance framework and spreading and reinforcing compliance awareness.

-Within the Lion Group, when a Group employee or customer becomes aware of any the Group or its employees engaging in any conduct in actual or suspected violation by the Group or its employees of laws or corporate ethics (as defined in the Lion Group Charter for Corporate Behavior or the Behavioral Guidelines), or otherwise wish to consult about any other ethical problems, they are entitled to consult with or notify the internal or external notification (whistleblowing) window (AL Heart Hotline).
+Within the Lion Group, when a Group employee or customer becomes aware of any the Group or its employees engaging in any conduct in actual or suspected violation of laws or corporate ethics (as defined in the Lion Group Charter for Corporate Behavior or the Behavioral Guidelines), or otherwise wish to consult about any other ethical problems, they are entitled to consult with or notify the internal or external notification (whistleblowing) window (AL Heart Hotline).